Are you looking for the best essential oils for adrenal fatigue recovery?

 A simplified version of what happens is that stress, if not properly dealt with, causes imbalances in hormones in the body.

-The stress can be a traumatic event or something that causes long-term or chronic stress, either way, this stress can cause cortisol, thyroid, and sex hormones to become imbalanced.
+This stress can be from a traumatic event or stressful situation (it can be from constant stress or an intense short-term event) which can cause cortisol, thyroid, and sex hormones to become imbalanced.

 When one hormone is affected they all will start to show signs of dysfunction because they are all intricately linked.